accessibilityoz/OzPlayer/changelogs/OzPlayer-3.1-changelog.md

 * Fixed an issue with JAWS+Firefox not announcing changes to button text when pressing them.

-* Removed the ARIA role which forced screenreaders into application mode, in order to better support virtual navigation.

 * Fixed the ability of screenreaders to activate buttons using the Space bar.

 * Fixed an issue with JAWS not reading the value of the seek slider when reaching it using virtual navigation keys.